filecash/filecash_announcement/README.md

 The FileCash community was formally established on September 18th, 2020, and opened the Github code base on September 19th, 2020.
 In the initial stage, only some part of the source code will be available during the test stage.
 The entire source code is planned to be unveiled after mainnet’s launch.

 #### Announcement on Filecash mainnet launch 18th Nov
--The Filecash main net has already launched at the block height of 58270, and FIC transfer on the main net is alive.
+- The Filecash main net has already launched at the block height of 58270, and FIC transfer on the main net is alive.
--There's a number of exchange listings today.
+- There's a number of exchange listings today.
 More listings will be announced soon!

 #### [The ninth version](https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0-S2-fix2) released on 17th November - Launch of main net and conclusion of free-of-pledge Step2 network (https://github.com/filecash/lotus/releases/tag/filecash-v0.7.0-S2-fix2)
 - This version requires mandatory upgrade;